 Son Rise by Barry Neal Kaufman is a good start, for parents of newly diagnosed kids with autism.
 It is about meeting your child exactly where they are, loving and accepting them, while working with them and hoping for progress.

-JM: Do you have advice for parents who have just gotten an autism diagnosis from a medical professional?
-Besides panic, what’s their best course of action?
+JM: Do you have advice for parents reeling from a new autism diagnosis?
+What’s their best course of action?

 MO’N: Breathe.
 Keep an open mind.
 Know that there is a lot you can do to help your child and other kids with autism.
 Go with your own gut, and make decisions from a place of power and not a place of fear.
 Weigh any and all advice carefully but understand you are the ultimate authority and advocate for your child.
 This is a sacred journey you are on and it’s a marathon.
 Pace yourself.